 Step 2: Measure sodium bisulfate

 Using sodium bisulfate is easy.
 All you need to know is how many gallons your pool holds then follow your pH reducer’s directions listed on the label.
-Here’s the chart you can find on our Pool pH Reducer (Sodium Bisulfate):
+Here’s an example chart:

 Once measured, simply pour the granular formula directly into the pool.
 Turn on your pool so the granules are evenly distributed.
 Don’t have a pool pump?
 No problem.
 Just use a paddle to circulate the water yourself.